i211534/FireCar-Autonomous-Firefighter/README.md

 Issues and pull requests are welcome.
 Please keep changes focused, document any hardware assumptions, and include tests where practical.

-## License and third-party software
+## License and third party software

 This repository is shared for portfolio purposes.
 See [LICENSE](./LICENSE) for usage terms.

 `Backend/ultralytics-main` contains vendored Ultralytics software under its own AGPL-3.0 license.
 Custom model weights and other dependencies remain subject to their respective licenses.